daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 AWS provides two kinds of NAT devices: NAT gateway and NAT instance.
 NAT gateway is recommended as it is a managed service that provides better bandwidth and availability compared to NAT instances.

-### NAT Gateway
+## NAT Gateway

+### Public

-Must be launched in a public subnet because it needs internet connectivity, and requires an elastic public IP address.
+To provide instances in private subnets connectivity to the internet, but cannot receive unsolicited inbound connections.
+Must be created in a public subnet and associate an elastic IP address with the NAT gateway.
+You route traffic from the NAT gateway to the internet gateway for the VP.

+### Private

+Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
+You can route traffic from the NAT gateway through a **transit gateway or a virtual private gateway**.
+You cannot associate an elastic IP address with a private NAT gateway.